tedyli/PEP8-Style-Guide-for-Python-Code/README.md

 x = x + 1                 # Increment x

-But sometimes, this is useful(老外调皮的一腿):
+But sometimes, this is useful:

 x = x + 1                 # Compensate for border
 ```